bazthedev/SolsScope/README.md

 - Automatic Updating of New Auras
 - Mention on aura roll
 - Minimum rarity for ping and send message
+- Compatibility with all kinds of monitor sizes

 # TBA:
-- Automatically adjust the positions that the aura colours are detected based on the size of the screen
 - Create a feature request if you want something to be added!

 # How to use: